The Great Reset: Climate Change in the Time of Coronavirus - Homeland Security Today

 “This is an intentional failure of the White House to perform a core duty: inform the American public of the threats we face.
 It’s dangerous and unacceptable.
 Any attempt to suppress information on the security risks of climate change threatens to leave the American public vulnerable and unsafe.”

 More recently, in the midst of a pandemic, the White House blocked CDC Director Robert Redfiled from speaking on how to re-open school safely.
-The similarity between COVID-19 information and Climate Change information the same kind of science suppression becomes a security threat when the American public is not being given factual and scientific information on events and dangers that will personally affect them.
+The same kind of science suppression becomes a security threat when the American public is not being given factual and scientific information on events and dangers that will personally affect them.

 The turn towards a more sustainable future, driven by the effects of COVID-19, is giving our planet the chance to reset.
 A chance to re-evaluate how things have always been done.
 A chance to work together to fix and troubleshoot problems, giving our kids a better future.
 However, with the suspicion, misinformation, and suppression seen around the topics of COVID-19 and climate change, a reset could easily be halted.